Yoast/wordpress-seo/readme.txt

 Maintenance:
     * Cleaned up codebase by removing old Knowledge Base Search code.
     * Improved the codebase to make it comply with the latest WordPress Coding Standards.

-= 5.7.1 =

-Release Date: October 25th, 2017

-Bugfixes:
-	* Fixes a bug where the message "You are not receiving updates or support!" is shown incorrectly.
-	* Changes the reference to the correct ACF Content Analysis for Yoast SEO plugin.

-Enhancements:
-	* Adds a plugin suggestion for WooCommerce SEO when WooCommerce is installed.

-= 5.7.0 =

-Release Date: October 24th, 2017

-Enhancements:
-	* Adds notifications when we detect certain plugins are installed to suggest our AMP and ACF glue plugins.
-	* Adds the ability to start the configuration wizard from the admin bar menu.
-	* Adds better responsive styling for the video tabs in the Help Center.
-	* Replaces the link to Google AdWords with the https variant, props [Shane Gray](https://github.com/shane-gray).
-	* Changes to the desired spelling of `plugin` and `setup`, props [Pedro Mendonça](https://github.com/pedro-mendonca).

-Bugfixes:
-	* Fixes a bug where the text link counter doesn't count links for scheduled posts when they get published.
-	* Fixes a bug where the internal link count is not updated when a post is removed permanently.

 = Earlier versions =